 5. Pour and enjoy

 Slowly pour the coffee into your cup.
 Be careful not to fully empty the beaker as you may end up with grounds in your cup.
+Enjoy black or top with milk or your favorite creamer.

 6. Decant remaining coffee